School/Faculty/Institute Faculty of Economics, Administrative and Social Sciences

 Program Outcomes and Competences Level Assessed by

 1) Thorough knowledge of the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
-S Exam,HW
+S Exam,Homework

 2) Understanding of and ability to apply essential research methods in psychology, including research design, data analysis, and data interpretation.
 N

 3) Competence to use critical and creative thinking, skeptical inquiry and a scientific approach to solving problems related to behavior and mental processes.
-S Exam,HW
+S Exam,Homework

 4) Understanding and ability to apply psychological principles, skills and values in personal, social, and organizational contexts.
 N